-- 1. Flush out the bearings and bearing frame with a light oil to remove contaminants.
-During flushing, make sure to rotate the shaft slowly by hand. - 2.
-Flush the bearing housing with the proper lubricating oil to ensure oil quality after cleaning.
+- 1. Flush out the bearings and bearing frame with a light oil to remove contaminants. - During flushing, make sure to rotate the shaft slowly by hand. - 2.
+Flush the bearing housing with the proper lubricating oil to ensure oil quality after cleaning. - 3.
+Refer to "Reassembly" section for proper bearing greasing procedure.